React Flow: Everything you need to know

 React Flow custom node and React Flow edge types

-React Flow allows you to go beyond default nodes by creating custom nodes and edges tailored to your specific needs.
+React Flow allows you to go beyond default nodes by creating customizable nodes and edges tailored to your specific needs.
 Basically any React Component including 3rd party components like charts, videos etc. you can style them with CSS.

 React Flow edges don't have to be just lines.
 You can make them more functional by adding: